 The circuit diagram to the left shows how the DC motor, solenoid, and servo interface with the Arduino Mega 2560 microcontroller provided with the lab through dedicated power and switching components.
 Each subsystem uses different hardware requirements, and the circuit is broken into three functional blocks similar to the associated Simulink model blocks above.

 The DC motor subsystem uses a motor driver to safely interface the motor with the Arduino, due to differences in voltage and current requirements between the two.
 The DC motor is connected to a 12V DC Power supply since the microcontroller can not supply a voltage over 5V safely.
 The arduino provides PWM and directional signals to the motor driver, allowing control of both motor speed and rotational direction.
 The servo subsystem uses a standard PWM control signal from the Arduino digital write to set its rotational angle.
-It receives its own 5V and ground lines and the interal electronics will interpret the PWM commands and self-adjust the position until the servo essentially fights to the desired position.
-The solenoid subsystem requiers a N-channel MOSFET which acts as a high-current switch to power the solenoid on command.
+It receives its own 5V and ground lines and the internal electronics will interpret the PWM commands and self-adjust the position until the servo essentially fights to the desired position.
+The solenoid subsystem requires a N-channel MOSFET which acts as a high-current switch to power the solenoid on command.
 The Arduino is responsible for driving the MOSFET gate through the 47 ohm resistor, which slightly removes overcurrent and reduces noise.
-The 10k ohm resistor is placed on the MOSFET gate to ensured the solenoid remains off during start up or if the control pin is undecided and currently neither driving 1 or 0.
+The 10k ohm resistor is placed on the MOSFET gate to ensure the solenoid remains off during startup or if the control pin is undecided and currently neither driving 1 or 0.

-Primary Contributer: Blake Morgan
+Primary Contributor: Blake Morgan

 Pool Shark Circuit Diagram

-The homography transformation converts the angled webcam image into a proportionate bird's-eye view, top-down representation of the pool table The camera is mounted off to the side in the initial gantry design, which became a limitation when it came to computer vision, thus homography was implemented to give a better view of the table and to account for perspective distortion.
+The homography transformation converts the angled webcam image into a proportionate bird's-eye view, top-down representation of the pool table.
+The camera is mounted off to the side in the initial gantry design, which became a limitation when it came to computer vision, thus homography was implemented to give a better view of the table and to account for perspective distortion.
 From the initial perspective objects that are located further from the camera, appear smaller and have less pixels associated per mm in real life, and the table edges are skewed.
-The homography correct this by mapping the four corners of the real table to a rectangular coordinate system during an early calibration step.
+The homography corrects this by mapping the four corners of the real table to a rectangular coordinate system during an early calibration step.

 The software defines a target rectangle whose dimensions match the actual table size and resolution desired for processing.
 The MATLAB code computes a projective transform matrix with fitgeotrans, which mathematically describes how every point in the original image maps to the now uniform top-down view.